cafitzp1/MessengerAssistant/README.md

 </response>
 ```

-That's the instruction for making this...
+*Instruction which is used for putting together a generic template (shown in the following image)...*

 <img src="images/xml_response_fb.png" alt="xml response in fb" width="900" height="500"/>

 POST Request body is constructed according to instruction

-* Instruction is sent in XML to make it easy for the program to parse the data
+* Instruction is sent in XML because it's easy for the program to parse
-* XML is more or less converted to JSON and the particular post request required for making, say, a button template appear in messenger is put together
+* XML data gets converted to JSON and the particular post request required for making, say, a generic template appear in messenger is put together
-* Once constructed, the request_body ends for the example above ends up looking something like this
+* Once constructed, request body ends up looking something like this

 ```json
 "generic_template": {